metio/terraform-provider-k8s/docs/data-sources/security_profiles_operator_x_k8s_io_raw_selinux_profile_v1alpha2_manifest.md

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`

-Required:
+Optional:

 - `disabled` (Boolean) Whether the profile is disabled and should be skipped during reconciliation.

-Optional:

 - `policy` (String)